Employment, Training & Education Services

 - Job search training assistance that helps build strong resumes and interview skills

-- Assistance in locating approved training providers and registering for programs
+- Assistance in locating approved training providers and registering for programs (Training services are currently on hold, but customers can begin the application process for when new funding is available.)

 WorkSource Atlanta Regional provides these services and more at local Career Resource Centers located throughout the seven-county program service area.
 In addition, the Mobile Career Lab is stationed weekly at convenient locations in the program service area.